 Chance Boyd, who was born prematurely and was diagnosed with cerebral palsy at a young age.
 Chance may have been given a cerebral palsy (C.P.) diagnoses but C.P. has never held chance back for accomplishing his goals or aspirations.

-Chance is a Junior at Auburn University.
-Chance is pursuing a career in Physical Activity and Health with a concentration on Fitness Conditioning and Performance degree which, is part of the Kinesiology program.
-Chance just finished his fall semester with a 2.73 G.P.A. and is a student-athlete.
-Chance plays on the Auburn's Wheelchair Basketball Team and is fulfilling a lifelong dream of playing collegiate wheelchair basketball.
+Chance is a Senior at (AU) Auburn University.
+Chance is in Kinesiology degree program with a concentration on Fitness Conditioning and Performance.
+While attending AU, Chance played on the Auburn's Wheelchair Basketball Team and fulfilled a lifelong dream of playing collegiate wheelchair basketball.

 Chance is an outgoing, courageous young man that is a rare breed.
 Chance never uses cerebral palsy as an excuse in life’s challenges.
 Chance works hard in school and out and lives by his motto: Hard work beats talent, if talent doesn’t work hard.

 Chance has supported others in their differences like participating in school clubs (Lakeside’s Gay Straight Alliance), volunteering with My Favorite Charities feeding the homeless and spending time with the elderly.
 Chance is apart of Camp Kesem at Emory.
 Camp Kesem Emory is an organization that helps children affected by a parent’s cancer by providing lifelong support and is free and open to for all children regarding race, religion, or financial status.